maxvi11e/chattbd/STRIPE_SETUP.md

 # Stripe Integration Setup Guide

-This guide will help you set up Stripe payment processing for the Build a Bot freemium model.
+This guide will help you set up Stripe payment processing for the Aeaea freemium model.

 ## 1. Create a Stripe Account